 The Webber Energy Group is a research group at UT Austin.
-We analyze energy and environmental problems at the intersection of engineering, science and public policy.
+We analyze energy and environmental problems at the intersection of engineering, policy, and commercialization.
 Our research is organized in four broad topic areas.

-As an Associate Professor of Mechanical Engineering, Deputy Director of the Energy Institute, Co-Director of the Clean Energy Incubator, and Josey Centennial Fellow in Energy Resources, Dr. Michael E. Webber trains the next generation of energy leaders at the University of Texas at Austin through research and education at the convergence of engineering, policy, and commercialization.
+As the Josey Centennial Professor in Energy Resources in the Walker Department of Mechanical Engineering, Dr. Michael E. Webber trains the next generation of energy leaders at the University of Texas at Austin through research and education at the convergence of engineering, policy, and commercialization.